Adedoyin-Emmanuel/holytab/README.md

 1. Simply open a new tab in Chrome
 2. Read and meditate on the displayed confession
 3. Refresh the page for a new confession (optional)
-4. Click on the logo to visit our website
+4. Share confession with your friends and family on various social platforms.

 ## 🛠️ Development